nextcloud/notify_push/README.md

 - Configuring the reverse proxy
 - Configuring the nextcloud app

+For Nextcloud Snap:
+The snap team made a wiki page how to install Client Push in Nextcloud snap.
+See [their Wiki page](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Configure-HPB-client-push-for-Nextcloud-snap)!

 ### Push server

 The push server should be setup to run as a background daemon, the recommended way is by setting it up as a system service in the init system.